ZG CT State Varsity Champs 2022 (11th)

 Most importantly, all players and their parents/guardians must sign a pledge confirming their willingness to adhere to (and support) all rules and responsibilities of the Stamford Peace Program, including with respect to their attendance at practices and games, and exemplary conduct at school, at home and in their communities.
 Players who fail to honor their commitment to the program may face disciplinary action, up to and including the possibility of extra in-practice running, benching, suspension and/or full dismissal.

 Registration Fee- Historically, Coaches K and Latta have underwritten a majority of the costs of the Stamford Peace Program, as well as for each team.
 While this remains the case today, each players pays a registration fee of $800 for the elementary teams and $900 for middle school teams and $1200 for High School teams.
 Participants in the Stamford Peace Program (and their families) are expected to assist with fundraising, merchandise sales, and other solicitations to help even further defray our program costs.
 Stamford Peace hopes to pursue broader sponsorship opportunities from among local businesses and personal contacts within the program.
 If you have any questions with respect to sponsorship, please do not hesitate to contact us.

-Practice Schedule- Stamford Peace teams practice at least two afternoons or evenings per week- presently, either at the Stamford YMCA, AITE in Stamford, and/or Yerwood Center.
+Practice Schedule- Stamford Peace teams practice at least two afternoons or evenings per week- presently at the Yerwood Center.
 In addition, from time to time, individual coaches may schedule other practice(s) as they deep appropriate in preparation for particular games or tournaments.